frinyvonnick/gitmoji-changelog/DOCUMENTATION.md

 ## 🐥 Canary version

 If you want to test the incoming release of gitmoji-changelog, you can use or install the canary version.
-Be aware, it's a development in progress version, feel free to report bug or give feedback.
+Be aware, it's a development in progress version, feel free to report any bugs plus give feedback.

 with npx:
 ```sh